sandwichfarm/hyprlax/docs/benchmarking.md

 Notes:
 - The bench scripts default to the example config at `examples/pixel-city/parallax.conf`.
+- You can override the config path with `HYPRLAX_BENCH_CONFIG=/path/to/parallax.conf`.
-- `scripts/bench/bench-performance.sh` accepts an optional config path as the first argument.
+- `scripts/bench/bench-performance.sh` also accepts an optional config path as the first argument.

 ## Quick Start
 - Run optimization checks: `make bench`